scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 ![](.//media/image2.png)

-### Select "oData Services" from the right-hand side of the page.
-Please note all the connection types.
+:point_right: **Select "oData Services" from the right-hand side of the page.
+Please note all the connection types.**

 ![](.//media/image3.png)